Explore New Orleans

 Relax and enjoy the New Orleans Street Performers

-One of the many things to do in the French Quarter while you explore New Orleans is to take time and enjoy the many New Orleans street performers that you will encounter.
+One of the many free things to do in the French Quarter while you explore New Orleans is to take time and enjoy the many New Orleans street performers that you will encounter.
 You will find street performers on Bourbon Street, Royal Street, in Jackson Square, and scattered else where throughout the French Quarter and sometimes along the river front.
 The most common street performers are musicians and human statues but I have also seen clowns, escape artist, puppeteers, and magicians in the French Quarter.
 While technically the street performer’s entertainment is free most of them are very good and make a living performing for the visitors to New Orleans.
 So if you enjoy their performance, or take their picture, or they some how enhance your visit to the Crescent City then please place a tip into their coffers.

-Vist the St. Louis Cathedral in the French Quarter
+Vist the St Louis Cathedral in the French Quarter

-You can’t miss it; it is located next to Jackson Square in the French Quarter and is a landmark for locals and visitors alike.
+It is a free thing to do and you can’t miss it; it is located next to Jackson Square in the French Quarter and is a landmark for locals and visitors alike.
 It is worth going inside the cathedral to see the architectural design, the windows, the murals and to catch one of the free docent tours.
 The St. Louis Cathedral is the oldest active Catholic cathedral in the United States.
 Although it is an active cathedral it is open to the public Mon-Sat 9am-5pm and Sun 2-5pm.
 Be sure to include the Cathedral as you explore New Orleans.

 Take a ride on a New Orleans Streetcar